DISC-NU/fall-2022-disc-studio-week-3/README.md

   * range([0, 9, 3, 2, -1]) --> 10
   * currentDate() --> "10/20" (return string)

+Before anything, first create a new repository on GitHub & then initialize it from your terminal via `git clone [GitHub Repo URL]`.
+Then, `cd` into that folder & open it from VSCode (or your preferred IDE.)

 We'll do so in the following steps:

 1. Create a new file called `Assets.js` and implement the `capitalize(...)` function, described above.
 2. In your terminal, type `git status`.
 This will show which files have been modified / created since the last commit.
 3. Add the changes locally on your machine by type `git add`.
 This essentially tracks and picks on the changes you have made since the last commit.
 4. To prepare to push the changes to our remote repository, type, `git commit -m "Implement capitalize function"`.
 This takes the changes we've tracked locally and gets ready to push them to our remote repository.
+Also type `git branch -M main` to establish an explicit connection between the local and remote `main` branches (note: only have to do this part once.)
-5. Finally, type `git push origin main`, which will now push these local changes to the `main` branch on our remote repository.
+5. Finally, type `git push -u origin main`, which will now push these local changes to the `main` branch on our remote repository.
 6. Implement the function `range(...)` in the `Assets.js` file & repeat steps 3-5 (with an appropriate commit message).

 Next, we'll practice using branches, which we just discussed on the slides.
 Suppose we want our final function `currentDate(...)` to go in a separate file called `Date.js` as our previous two functions.
 This function will be used in separate parts of our application than the previous two functions, so we want to create a different branch for the sake of [modularity](https://www.geeksforgeeks.org/modular-approach-in-programming/).